OpenLearningAnalyticsPlatform/OpenLAP-AnalyticsMethodsFramework/README.md

 * The `execute()` method returns the output `OLAPDataSet` after executing the `implementationExecution()` method and performing the analysis.
 * The `getInputPorts()` and `getOutputPorts()` methods allow other classes to obtain the columns metadata as `OLAPColumnConfigurationData` class of the input and output `OLAPDataSet`.

-### Abstract Methods
+#### Abstract Methods
-* The `implementationExecution()` method is where the developer will implement the logic to interpret the incoming data from input `OLAPDataSet`, analyze it and output it to the output `OLAPDataSet`.
-This method is called by the `execute()` method described above for executing this analytics method.
+* The `implementationExecution()` method is where the developer will implement the logic to interpret the incoming data from input `OLAPDataSet`, analyze it and write it to the output `OLAPDataSet`.
+This method is called by the `execute()` method described above to execute this analytics method.
 The important point here is that the analyzed data should be written to the output `OLAPDataSet` before this method ends.
-* The ‘hasPMML()’ method returns a Boolean value indicating the desire of the developer to use [Predictive Model Markup Language (PMML)](http://dmg.org/pmml/v4-2-1/GeneralStructure.html) in the analytics method.
+* The `hasPMML()` method returns a Boolean value indicating the desire of the developer to use [Predictive Model Markup Language (PMML)](http://dmg.org/pmml/v4-2-1/GeneralStructure.html) in the analytics method.
 The PMML is mainly used while performing a predictive analysis.
 The OpenLAP provides the mechanism to validate the PMML XML during upload.
-* The `getPMMLInputStream()`method should return an input stream to the PMML file available in the JAR bundle of the analytics method If the `hasPMML()` method returns `True`.
+* The `getPMMLInputStream()`method should return an input stream to the PMML file available in the JAR bundle of the analytics method If the `hasPMML()` method returns `true`.

 ## Step by step guide to implement a new Analytics Method

 The following steps must be followed by the developer to implement a new Analytics Method for the OpenLAP:

 1. Setting up the development environment

 2. Creating project and importing the dependencies into it.

 3. Create a class that extends the `AnalyticsMethod`.

 4. Define the input and output `OLAPDataSet`.

 5. Implement the abstract methods.

 6. Pack the binaries into a JAR bundle.

 7. Upload the JAR bundle using the OpenLAP administration panel along with the configuration.

-The steps are explained in detail with concrete examples in the following sections.
+These steps are explained in more details with concrete examples in the following sections.

 ### Step 1.
 Setting up the development environment
-To develop a new analytics method, you need to install the following pieces of software.
+To develop a new analytics method, you need to install the following softwares.
 * [Java Development Kit (JDK) 7+](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
-* Any Integrated Development Environment (IDE) for Java development, such as, [Intellij IDEA](https://www.jetbrains.com/idea/download), [NetBeans](https://netbeans.org/downloads/), [Eclipse](https://eclipse.org/downloads/), etc. In the following steps we are going to use the Intellij IDEA for developing the sample analytics method using maven.
+* Any Integrated Development Environment (IDE) for Java development, such as, [Intellij IDEA](https://www.jetbrains.com/idea/download), [NetBeans](https://netbeans.org/downloads/), [Eclipse](https://eclipse.org/downloads/), etc.

+In the following steps we are going to use the Intellij IDEA for developing the sample analytics method using maven.

 ### Step 2.
 Creating project and importing the dependencies into it.
-* Create a new project.
-File -> New -> Project
+* Create a new project. `File -> New -> Project`
-* Select Maven from the left and click Next.
+* Select `Maven` from the left and click `Next`.
-* Enter the GroupId, ArtifactId and Version, e.g.
+* Enter the `GroupId`, `ArtifactId` and `Version`, e.g.

 	GroupId: de.rwthaachen.openlap.analyticsmethods.Samples

 	ArtifactId: ItemCounter

 	Version: 1.0-SNAPSHOT

 * Specify Project name and location, e.g.

 	Project Name: Item-Counter

 	Project Location: C:\Users\xxxxx\Documents\IdeaProjects\Item-Counter

 * Add JitPack repository to the ‘pom.xml’ file.

 Maven:
 ```xml
 <repositories>